Recommendations

 4

-The chief of staff ensures service chiefs collect, review, and use ongoing professional practice evaluation data in the determination to continue current privileges and monitors the service chiefs’ compliance.
+The chief of staff ensures service chiefs include review of ongoing professional practice evaluation data in the determination to continue current privileges and monitors the service chiefs’ compliance.

 Closure Date: